-Singer and songwriter Christina Perri has over 50 tattoos, though we have only identified 45 of them.
+Singer and songwriter Christina Perri has over 60 tattoos.
 “They’re pretty much everywhere.
 I’ve got one in every direction you look — between my fingers, on my arms, on my chest, on my back, all over,” she says.
 Both of Christina’s arms are covered with many tattoos.
 She started mainly with smaller pieces when she was younger but has added some larger ones recently.
 Though the tattoos were done over a period of 10 years, part of what gives it a cohesive look is that virtually all of her tattoos are done in black and red ink.

 Most of Christina’s tattoos were done by artist Reverend Mike in Pennsylvania, but since moving to Los Angeles she’s been seeing Taka Tamada at Body Electric Tattoo.
 She was extremely impressed by the work of Kat Von D, who did a large piece on her forearm.
 “I kind of can’t believe that you can take a painting and tattoo it on you perfectly, but she did an incredible job,” Christina says.

 Christina started getting tattooed at a very young age.
 Her initial interest was sparked by her desire to imitate her older brother Nick Perri, a heavily tattooed guitarist who previously played in the band Shinedown and now owns his own tattoo shop.
 “I started when I was 15 because my big brother had one when he was 15.
 So I remember turning 15 and saying ‘ok it’s my turn.’
 Even though maybe I wouldn’t have, but because he’s my big brother and I want to do everything he does, I insisted that I get one.”
 After that, she was hooked.
 “I just fell in love with the art of it, the self-expression,” she says.